vtex-apps/io-documentation/docs/en/Recipes/templates/building-a-search-results-page-with-multiple-layouts.md

 ## Step by step

 1. Implement the Search Result app in your Store Theme according to the instructions in the [documentation](https://vtex.io/docs/components/all/vtex.search-result/).
-2. When declaring the `gallery` block responsible for structuring the page layout, use its `layouts` prop to define the desired layouts for the search results page.
+2. Declare the `gallery` block responsible for structuring the page layout, use its `layouts` prop to define the desired layouts for the search results page.
 For example:

 ```json
 "gallery": {